 How should you use the word?

 The jury is still out on this subject as the argument continues, but there are some simple points to take from this debate.
 Firstly, it's widely accepted that it is correct to use 'data' as a singular or plural noun.
-Secondly, 'data' in the plural form is regarded as 'pompous' by some, but it isn't by others, so consider your audience and make your decision based on that.
+Secondly, 'data' in the plural form is regarded as 'dated' by some, but it isn't by others, so consider your audience and make your decision based on that.
+Although, it's advisable to stick with the plural form for academic writing, because it is a very precise formal-style of writing.

 Just know that when the word 'data' is used, mere grammatical rule does not apply!